hsuning/multilingual-sentences-grouping/README.md

 1. Open a web browser and go to <https://labs.play-with-docker.com/>

-2. Login with your docker account and click on the start button.
-Kindly feel free to use my account for testing
+2. Login with your docker account and click on the start button

 4. Add a new instance